Curriculum Detail - Grade 1

 • First Grade Science

-• Explore the five senses through experimentation
+• Explore the five senses through hands-on experimentation and sensory observation

-• Engage in weather and ecology studies
+• Engage in weather and ecology studies, including exploration of the water cycle and seasonal changes

-• Examine birds and flight
+• Examine birds and the science of flight through biology and simple engineering design

-• Explore the plant cycle through gardening
+• Explore the plant life cycle through gardening and outdoor observations

 • First Grade Technology